stephaniemay/stephaniemay/README.md

-Hello, I’m @stephaniemay and I am currently a Senior at Louisiana State University working on a degree in Computer Science with a focus in Data Science and Analytics, along with a minor in Business Administrations.
-I am graduating in May 2023.
-I have a thorough understanding of Java, Python, and HTML, and intro-level experience in CSS JavaScript, and C#.
-I also am proficient in Microsoft Word, Powerpoint, and Excel.
-I am looking to pursue areas of problem-solving and pattern recognition within my Data Science focus, and want to continue to do hands-on work for first-hand experience.
-I also have a good bit of experience in Software Engineering as that was my focus for my first two years at LSU.
+Hello, I’m @stephaniemay and I am currently a Senior at Louisiana State University working on a degree in Computer Science with a focus in Data Science and Analytics, along with a minor in Business Administration, and I am graduating in May 2023.

-I have had some job experience in this field with working with Electronic Arts from May 2021 - August 2021, and I am working with
-Textron Systems for Summer 2022 as an IT Infrastructure Analyst Intern.
-To see some of the works I have collaborated on, you can check out the links below, and to see more projects I have done, feel free to check out my repositories.
-If you would like to contact me, email me at stephanie.e.mayberry@gmail.com.

 Collaborations:
 1. https://github.com/FadingEcho20/Aglets-3380-Project    Spring 2021 Object Oriented Program Project